 Between 1998 and 2007 we adopted 6 children from Korea and Ethiopia, bringing us to a grand total of– yes– ten kids.
 Along the way I learned tons about homeschooling, living well on less, feeding my family great food, and mothering children from hard places.

-These days our ‘baby’ is 8.
-Our oldest two daughters are married, and both are expecting their second babies this summer.
+These days our ‘baby’ is 9.
+Our oldest two daughters are married, with two babies each.
 I’m still laboring under the delusion that I’m too young to be a grandma, but I guess that’s what happens when you get married at 19.
 And oh, these babies are yummy!

 If you’re interested in having me speak at your event, visit my speaking page, or contact me at: mary.owlhaven at gmail.com .
 I especially love to offer encouragement to new mommas, adoptive mommas and homeschoolers.